Skip to main content

 You can use the same approach as for text2vec-transformers, see here, i.e. either pick one of the pre-built containers or build your own container from your own model using the semitechnologies/qna-transformers:custom base image.
 Make sure that your model is compatible with Hugging Face's transformers.AutoModelForQuestionAnswering.

 Under the hood, the model uses a two-step approach.
-First it performs a semantic search with k=1 to find the document (e.g. a Sentence, Paragraph, Article, etc.) which is most likely to contain the answer.
-This step has no certainty threshold and as long as at least one document is present, it will be fetched and selected as the one most likely containing the answer.
+First it performs a semantic search to find the documents (e.g. a Sentence, Paragraph, Article, etc.) most likely to contain the answer.
 In a second step, a BERT-style answer extraction is performed on all text and string properties of the document.
 There are now three possible outcomes:

 1. No answer was found because the question can not be answered,